BeneSell/Backtesting_Dividenden_Portfolio/README.md

 ---

 This README provides a comprehensive guide to setting up and running the backtesting dividend portfolio project both locally and using Docker.
+If you encounter any issues or get stuck during the setup or execution of this project, please don't hesitate to reach out.
+You can write to me directly or open an issue in the repository.
+I'll do my best to assist you promptly.